opensquiggly/user-docs/110-page-theory/overview.md

 provides a highly flexible framework for organizing content that can accommodate a large variety of real world situations.

-As we have emphasized previously, OpenSquiggly is heavily informed by that target market it hopes to serve, namely, software development teams, and by the perceived use cases needed by our customers.
+As we have emphasized previously, OpenSquiggly is heavily informed by the target market it hopes to serve, namely, software development teams, and by the perceived use cases needed by our customers.
 However, at its heart, OpenSquiggly is more than that.
 In this chapter we discuss the theory of the OpenSquiggly paradigm.